amie-tf/image-processing-tf/README.md

 # Image Processing Service

-To deploy using Terraform Cloud:
+Deployment Steps for Demo:

+## Github

 -   Clone project to your github repo

+## Google Cloud

 -   Create a new project on Google Cloud with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project)

--   Create account in Terraform Cloud and connect with VCS (Github)

 -   Build the base service container (manual deployment for demo purposes):